 Problem 1 wasn't too bad, so on to Problem 2.
 Here's the prompt

-โ“ PROMPT
+โ PROMPT

-Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+of the new array is the product of all the numbers in the original array except the one at i

 Follow-up: what if you can't use division?

-๐Ÿ” EXPLORE
+๐ EXPLORE

 Assumptions

-• The input array will have at least two integers (because if it has only one, the problem doesn't make sense).
+- The input array will have at least two integers (because if it has only one, the problem doesn't make sense).

-• The integers can be positive, negative, or zero.
+- The integers can be positive, negative, or zero.

 Discoveries

-• If the array contains two or more zeros, the result for all positions will be zero.
+- If the array contains two or more zeros, the result for all positions will be zero.

-• If the array contains one zero, all positions except the zero will be zero, and the position with the zero will be the product of all other numbers.
+- If the array contains one zero, all positions except the zero will be zero, and the position with the zero will be the product of all other numbers.

 Edge/Corner Cases

-• Array with all zeros.
+- Array with all zeros.

-• Array with one zero and other numbers.
+- Array with one zero and other numbers.

-• Array with negative numbers.
+- Array with negative numbers.

-• Array with all ones.
+- Array with all ones.

-๐Ÿ—ฃ๏ธ CLARIFYING QUESTIONS
+๐ฃ๏ธ CLARIFYING QUESTIONS

 The challenge seems pretty clear to me.
 However, I'd love to know if there's a limit on the size of the array or the range of the integers.
 But for now, let's proceed with the given information.

-๐Ÿ’ก BRAINSTORM
+๐ก BRAINSTORM

-• Division Approach: Compute the product of all elements and then for each index i, divide the total product by the element at i.
-This is O(n) time but uses division.
+.
+This would take O(n2) time. - Division Approach: Compute the product of all elements and then for each index

 Considering the follow-up question, I'll opt for the third approach as our "master plan" since it's efficient and doesn't use division.

-• Time Complexity: O(n)
+- Time Complexity: O(n)

-• Space Complexity: O(n) (for storing prefix and suffix products)
+- Space Complexity: O(n) (for storing prefix and suffix products)

-๐Ÿ“ PLAN
+๐ PLAN

-1. Create two arrays, prefix_products and suffix_products.
+- Create two arrays,

-3. For suffix_products, go through the input array in reverse and compute the product of all elements after each index.
+, go through the input array in reverse and compute the product of all elements after each index. - For the result, multiply the prefix and suffix products for each index.

 Initialize an empty array called prefix_products